microsoft/semantic-kernel/docs/decisions/00NN-text-search-service.md

 - Application developers must be able to set required information e.g. `IndexName` for search providers.
 - Application developers must be able to support custom schemas for search connectors.
 No fields should be required.
 - Search service developers must be able to easily create a new search service that returns type `T`.
-- Search service developers must be able to easily create a new search connector return type that inherits from `SearchResultContent`.
+- Search service developers must be able to easily create a new search connector return type that inherits from `KernelSearchResults` (alternate suggestion `SearchResultContent`).
-- Search service developers must be able to define the attributes of the search method (e.g., name, description, input names, input descriptions, return description).
-- Application developers must be ab able to import a vector DB search connection using an ML index file.
 - The design must be flexible to support future requirements and different search modalities.

+Need additional clarification

 - Application developers must to be able to override the semantic descriptions of the search function(s) per instance registered via settings / inputs.
 - Application developers must be able to optionally define the execution settings of an embedding service with a default being provided by the Kernel.
+- Search service developers must be able to define the attributes of the search method (e.g., name, description, input names, input descriptions, return description).
+- Application developers must be ab able to import a vector DB search connection using an ML index file.

 ### Future Requirements